Elasticsearch’s distributed nature allows it to search and store vast amounts of information in near realtime.

 Distributed nature of the Map/Reduce model fits really well on top of Elasticsearch to correlate the number of Map/Reduce tasks with the number of Elasticsearch shards.

-Elasticsearch enables Hadoop users (including Map/Reduce, Hive, Pig and Cascading) to enhance their workflow with a fullblown search engine.
+Elasticsearch enables Hadoop users (including Map/Reduce, Hive, Pig, Cascading and Spark) to enhance their workflow with a full-blown search engine.